koyote/fetegeo_web/README.md

   If the Osmosis task has already been run, the database import script can be run without arguments to do a simple database import from the files inside ```import/```.
   ###WARNING
   The importer might take hours on a large dataset due to the database postprocessing commands.
+- Finally, the Django webview uses an API called [Pygeoip](http://appliedsec.github.com/pygeoip/) which is used to determine the home country of a visitor.
+This library is based on the MaxMind API and requires the MaxMind dataset.
+As such GeoLiteCity.dat should be downloaded from [here](http://dev.maxmind.com/geoip/geolite) and placed into ```place/geoip/```.

 ##Usage
 fetegeo_web can be started like any other Django application, either locally with ```python manage.py runserver``` or using WSGI plugins and a webserver like Apache or Nginx.